 Why is customer retention so important?
 The research has shown that returning customers spend up to 67% more than new customers.
 Considering the high price of marketing campaigns, acquiring new customers is 6 to 7 times more expensive than retaining the current ones.

 Several factors can influence the increase or drop in customer retention.

 - Price: If your prices are too high and are not justified, you will lose your customers.

 - Site performance: if your website is slow and it takes ages to load, that will turn off many people.
 Also, difficult navigation can cause a negative user experience.

-- Customer service: Can boost your retention rate or drop it massively.
+- Customer service: This can boost your retention rate or drop it massively.
 Have a professional and well-trained staff in that position.